-Health and safety are top priorities on USY Israel Pilgrimage.
+Health and safety are top priorities on USY Summer Experience.
 Our standard operating procedure for notifying parents when a health incident does occur is as follows:

-1. For routine doctor visits in doctor's offices, infirmaries, or clinics, USY Israel Pilgrimage will communicate the information by e-mail or phone to USY Central Staff in New York.
+1. For routine doctor visits in doctor's offices, infirmaries, or clinics, USY Summer Experience will communicate the information by e-mail or phone to the USY International Office.

-The New York staff will then contact the parent and relay the information.
+The international staff will then contact the parent and relay the information.
 Due to the 7-hour time difference between Israel and New York, there is usually a lag between the time that a participant sees the doctor for a routine visit and parental notification.